teasmade/github-graphql-search/README.md

 - First time setting up a GraphQL client
 - First time using MaterialUI (Vuetify experience helped, MUI seems more modular and deeply featured)
-- React Router has new options / ways of routing - went with closest to what I knew (recent React has been with Next enforcing routing setup...)
+- React Router has new options / ways of routing - went with closest to what I knew (recent React work has been with Next enforcing routing setup...)
 - Setback with cursor vs. offset based pagination, ui design choices for search... ended up being a really great bit of learning 👍
-- MUI styling is a bit of a mess of built-in and overrides, need more time studying / using the lib within existing project standards to internalise everything
+- MUI styling is a bit of a mix of built-in and overrides, need more time studying / using the lib within existing project standards to internalise everything

 ## TODOs: